 The DSP is administered by the CNCG Committee, which is comprised of independent Directors.
 Grants under the DSP are based on individual employee performance, together with an assessment of the Corporation's performance against annual financial targets set by senior management with input from the Board.
-The Corporation's achievement of such financial targets is not a strict requirement for grants to be made, but is instead used as a guide to assist the CNCG Committee in exercising its discretion under the DSP.
+The Corporation's achievement of such financial targets is not a strict requirement for grants to be made, but is instead used as a guide to assist the CNCG

+Committee in exercising its discretion under the DSP.
 Senior management also provides the CNCG Committee with periodic reports and recommendations, which help identify exceptional performance.
-For the Fund's 2009 fiscal year, and for the Corporation's 2010-2015 fiscal years, the CNCG Committee granted modest awards to two senior managers in each fiscal year to reflect their exceptional individual performance.
-Grants under the DSP, like the DUP, generally do not take into account grants from previous years, as the CNCG Committee tends to focus on the year in question.
+Grants under the DSP generally do not take into account grants from previous years, as the CNCG Committee tends to focus on the year in question.
 However, the CNCG Committee has the discretion to take into account prior grants in considering new grants where the circumstances make it appropriate to do so.

-Holders of deferred shares granted under DSP are entitled to receive additional deferred shares when dividends are paid on the Common Shares calculated by dividing, (i) the dividend paid on a Common Share multiplied by the number of deferred shares credited to the DSP participant's account, by (ii) the closing price of the Common Shares on the TSX as of the dividend payment date.
+Holders of deferred shares granted under the DSP are entitled to receive additional deferred shares when dividends are paid on the Common Shares calculated by dividing (i) the dividend paid on a Common Share multiplied by the number of deferred shares credited to the DSP participant's account by (ii) the closing price of the Common Shares on the Toronto Stock Exchange (the "TSX") as of the dividend payment date.
 The DSP is unfunded and deferred shares are non-transferrable.
 The Board has the authority to amend or terminate the DSP.